Makhuwa language

 Makhuwa (Emakhuwa; also spelled Makua and Macua) or Mozambican is the primary Bantu language of northern Mozambique.
 It is spoken by roughly 5.8 million Makua people, who live north of the Zambezi River, particularly in Nampula Province, which is virtually entirely ethnically Makua.
 It is the most widely spoken indigenous language of Mozambique.

+Classification

 Apart from the languages in the same group, eMakhuwa is distinguished from other Bantu languages by the loss of consonant + vowel prefixes in favour of e; compare epula, "rain", with Tswana pula.

-Long and short vowels distinguish five vowel qualities /i e a o u/, which is unusually sparse for a Bantu language:
+Long and short vowels distinguish five vowel qualities /i e a o u/: